thelightdesigner/ScuffedWalls/Functions.md

 Headers are lines of code that occur in the \_ScuffedWall.sw file BEFORE the first `workspace` or `function`.

 Available headers are:
- - `include`:string, put the relative path of any other \_ScuffedWall.sw file to import all the code and have it run alongside this code. (can be repeated)
+ - `include``:string, put the relative path of any other \_ScuffedWall.sw file to import all the code and have it run alongside this code. (can be repeated)
- - `hidemapinrpc`: bool, if TRUE - doesnt show the name of the map you're working on in the Discord rich presence.
+ - `hidemapinrpc``: true/false, if TRUE - doesnt show the name of the map you're working on in the Discord rich presence.
- - `debug`: idk
+ - `debug``: idk
- - `prettyprintjson`: bool, if TRUE - prints the map JSON file with indentation.
+ - `prettyprintjson``: true/false, if TRUE - prints the map JSON file with indentation.

 ![](Images/example.png)
 ```ruby